emaphp/eMapper/README.md

     }
 }
 ```
 Managers are created through the *newManager* method in the *Mapper* class.
 This method expects the entity class full name.
 Managers are capable of getting results using filters without having to write SQL manually.
+Notice that conditional expressions are now created using the *Attr* class instead of *Column*.

 ```php
 //create a products manager